Top Shows

 Jabberjaw (1976)

-Jabberjaw is a 15-foot talking great white shark and his human friends Biff, Shelly, Bubbles, and Clamhead form the band The Neptunes.
-They travel from city to city playing concerts and battling villains.
+In the year 2076, Jabberjaw, a 15-foot tall talking great white shark, and his human friends Biff, Shelly, Bubbles and Clamhead play in a band called The Neptunes; the group travels from underwater city to city, battling diabolical villains while playing concerts.

 Wheelie and the Chopper Bunch (1974)